areaDetector/ADSpinnaker/docs/ADSpinnaker/ADSpinnaker.rst

 GenICam_ is a Generic Interface for Cameras from the European Machine Vision Association (EMVA).

 ADSpinnaker is derived from the base class ADGenICam_, which handles many of the details of mapping GenICam_ features to EPICS records.

+`ADSpinnaker class`_ describes this class in detail.

 As it name implies, ADSpinnaker_ uses the FLIR/Point Grey Spinnaker_ library.
 It runs on Windows, and on Linux versions with gcc 7.5 and higher (e.g. Ubuntu 18, RHEL 8, Centos 8, Debian 10)